MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-filter-objects/retrieve-a-filters-definition.md

 This workflow sample demonstrates how to retrieve the definition of a filter through the Modeling service.

 You want to get the definition of the "Year > 2015" filter object.
-The object ID of the filter is `8018C24FEBC4406CB9E36838C01C82D1` in the MicroStrategy Tutorial project.
+The object ID of the filter is `8018C24FEBC4406CB9E36838C01C82D1` in the Strategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info